* The Name * The Era * The Club * The People * The Rebellion *

 This becomes more evident when one of the Veterans, Terri Van Dyke, explains to me....
 "The word is respect".
 Williamson, the tight blue-jeaned Veteran with a diamond stud in his ear, and the other Stonewall Veterans have just been rehashing an unfortunate incident that happened in 1999's New York City Gay Pride Parade.
 While pausing in front of The Stonewall Inn for their annual photo and prayer, Williamson explains, the Stonewall Veterans were confronted by a New York City Police Department inspector for stopping the parade.
 An official of Heritage of Pride, who used the police against the Stonewall Veterans, tore up the S.V.A. parade car permits, tossing them into the air like confetti.
 To add insult to injury, after "resolving" the matter, at the end of the block, the Stonewall Veterans' contingent of six cars was forced by the police out of the parade.

 How is it possible that 30 years after the initial uprising such a diss could take place?
-Williamson explains: "As you can gather from our meeting today, it's a battle for the S.V.A. to get people who are very much alive today to understand the truth and the significance of the Stonewall Rebellion of 1969.
+The SVA's founder Willson L. Henderson explains: "As you can gather from our meeting today, it's a battle for the S.V.A. to get people who are very much alive today to understand the truth yet differing stories and the greater significance of the Stonewall Rebellion of 1969.
 Usually, we first educate them on the basic terminology -- a rebellion (not a 'riot') -- and the basic date -- June 27th (not June 28).
-There are people walking around today in the GLBT community who really know very little about it and don't seem to have much interest in their own history.
+In reality, the 28th was the second night of the rebellion.
+There are people walking around today in the G.L.B.T. community who really know very little about it and don't seem to have much interest in their own history.
 The past is part of the future.
 If you don't respect the past, it doesn't bode well for the future."

-[Tony Phillips is a national free-lance writer, editor and filmmaker living in New York City.]
+[Tony Phillips is a Gay, national free-lance writer, editor and filmmaker living in New York City.]

-David R. Ali, literally killed in a motorcycle crash
+Handsome David Raphael Ali, literally killed in a motorcycle crash